Mirvish Village Task Group

-PARA MEMBERSHIP – Join or Renew
+PARA MEMBERSHIP – Join or Renew for 2016

 PARA is actively working on behalf of area residents to improve the local neighbourhood.
 Your membership donation helps to fund PARA’s efforts to lobby for sensible development, protect the character and beauty of the neighbourhood, and maintain the quality of life we all enjoy here.
 You can become a member or renew your membership here